GENERAL INFORMATION: 503-823-7404

 One of the most picturesque waterfalls in the Bull Run watershed.

-It is common to see deer, quail, and even bear when visiting the watershed.
+It is common to see deer, grouse, and even bear when visiting the watershed.

 Logs could otherwise damage water supply infrastructure.